-The Flesch Kincaid score is based on ease of reading between 0-100, where 0 is the most difficult to read.
+On the other hand, the Flesch Kincaid score is based on ease of reading between 0-100, where 0 is the most difficult to read.

 Tips on Improving Your Site’s Readability

 The first thing you need to understand is that users don’t always read the entire article.
-They scan the information to find the interesting bits.
+They scan the information to find interesting bits.

 Keeping your sentences short and using fewer sentences per paragraph makes your content easy to scan.
 You can see how to add line breaks in WordPress.

-You should consider replacing difficult words with words that are more common and easy to understand.
+You should also consider replacing difficult words with words that are more common and easy to understand.
 Difficult vocabulary makes it harder to scan your pages.